Laravel-Backpack/Base/README.md

 ## Security

+_Officially_ this package has:
+- stopped receiving updates in Sep 2019;
+- stopped receiving _security_ updates in Sep 2020;

-If you discover any security related issues, please email hello@tabacitu.ro instead of using the issue tracker.
+However, if you discover any security related issues, please email hello@tabacitu.ro and we'll probably push an update nonetheless.
+Or at least inform people who are still using this version of the vulnerability.
+We take security seriously, so we'll go above and beyond to make sure our users' admin panels are safe.

 Please **[subscribe to the Backpack Newsletter](http://backpackforlaravel.com/newsletter)** so you can find out about any security updates, breaking changes or major features.
 We send an email every 1-2 months.